aboutcode-org/aboutcode/docs/source/deltacode/comprehensive_installation.rst

 Prerequisites
 -------------

-DeltaCode needs a Python 2.7 interpreter.
+DeltaCode needs a Python 3.6(or above) interpreter.

 - **On Linux**:

-    Use your package manager to install ``python2.7``.
-If Python 2.7 is not available from your package manager, you must compile it from sources.
+    Use your package manager to install atleast ``python3.6``.
+If Python 3.6 is not available from your package manager, you must compile it from sources.

     For instance, visit https://github.com/dejacode/about-code-tool/wiki/BuildingPython27OnCentos6